NethServer/ns8-docs/user_domains.rst

 - ``Domain``: the user domain, it should be a valid FQDN.
 If unsure, keep the proposed value.
 - ``OpenLDAP admin username`` and ``OpenLDAP admin password``: admin credentials

-At the end, you will see a new user domain with one connected provider.
+Finally, you will see a new user domain with one connected provider.
 You can now :ref:`manage users and groups <user_groups-section>` or :ref:`add a replica <provider_replica-section>`.

 .. note:: OpenLDAP provider is not currently accessible from outside the cluster.